Finkie0-0/AirBnB_clone/README.md

 # AirBnB Clone
 ## The Console
-The console is the first phase of the AirBnB project from Alx, it covers ajority of the concepts of programming.
+The console is the first phase of the AirBnB project from Alx, it covers majority of the concepts of programming.
 The goal is to deploy our web application: AirBnB clone.
 ***
 ### What's a command interpreter?
     * Create a new object (a new User or a new Place)